Ricks-Lab/benchMT/README.md

  The results will be stored in a unique subdir of the testData directory.
 There is an overall run log txt file, a psv file useful for importing into an analytics tools, and the sah and stderr files for each job run.
 A run name can be specified with the *--run_name* command line option.
  This name will be included in the name of the testData subdirectory for the current run.

-## New on Master Branch  -  v2.0.0-RC2 - Release Candidate
+## New in this Release  -  [v2.0.0](https://github.com/Ricks-Lab/benchMT/releases/tag/v2.0.0)
 * Complete rewrite of the core to integrate GpuItem object that was previously only used in energy mode.
 * Implemented a more robust check of compute and energy compatibility for all installed GPUs.
 Switched from lshw to lspci and clinfo.
 Not working for [Intel GPUs](https://github.com/Ricks-Lab/benchMT/issues/6).
 * Many core improvements for better robustness and style.
 Added reST docstrings for better supportability and improved type checking by PyCharm.
 * Extend energy mode to cover Nvidia, in addition to AMD GPU's.
 Added max-power to psv and txt reports.